rcy0228/MCW-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

     ![The View/Select button to choose the Azure SQL Managed Instance to migrate to is highlighted.](images/BM-Ex1-T5-S6.png "View/Select Azure SQL Managed Instance button")

-6. Select the **WideWorldImporters** database, and you should see a message stating "`No issues for migrating to Azure SQL Managed Instance.`", then select the **Select** button.
+6. Select the **WideWorldImporters** database, and you should see a message stating `No issues for migrating to Azure SQL Managed Instance`., then select the **Select** button.

     ![WideWorldImporters database selected and 'no issues' message shown.](images/BM-Ex1-T5-S7.png "No issues found message is shown")